Skip to main content

 Retrieving the documents

 Time to create the endpoint.
-In Express defining endpoints is rather easy.
-Remember that in the client side an HTTP POST request was specified against the /api/historical endpoint.
+Defining endpoints in Express is quick work.
+Remember that the client side specified an HTTP POST request against /api/historical:

 let historicalRoute = (req, res) => {